-Holders of the Series C redeemable convertible preferred stock, Series D redeemable convertible preferred stock and Series E redeemable convertible preferred stock are entitled to receive, out of funds legally available, cumulative dividends at an annual rate of 7%, 9% and 9%, respectively, when and if declared by the board of directors.
-Holders of the Series F redeemable convertible preferred stock and Series G-1 and G-2 redeemable convertible preferred stock are entitled to receive, out of funds legally available, noncumulative dividends at an annual rate of 7%, if declared by the board of directors.
-No dividends have been declared or paid through September 30, 2012 and through December 31, 2012 (unaudited).
+Holders of the Series C redeemable convertible preferred stock, Series D redeemable convertible preferred stock and Series E redeemable convertible preferred stock were entitled to receive, out of funds legally available, cumulative dividends at an annual rate of 7%, 9% and 9%, respectively, when and if declared by the board of directors.
+Holders of the Series F redeemable convertible preferred stock and Series G-1 and G-2 redeemable convertible preferred stock were entitled to receive, out of funds legally available, noncumulative dividends at an annual rate of 7%, if declared by the board of directors.
+No dividends were declared or paid through conversion date.

-The Company recorded cumulative dividends and accretion to redemption value through charges to stockholders' deficit of \$5,452, \$5,454 and \$5,367 in fiscal 2010, 2011 and 2012, respectively, and of \$1,374 and \$1,282 in the three months ended December 31, 2011 and 2012 (unaudited), respectively, in connection with these dividend and redemption rights.
+The Company recorded cumulative dividends and accretion to redemption value through charges to stockholders' deficit of \$2,526 and \$5,367 in fiscal 2013 and 2012, respectively, in connection with these dividend and redemption rights.